It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

-I’m used to more figurative tattoos.
-When they are abstract, some go for ‘tribal’ designs.
-In this article we will see a few abstract ones that surprised me, but also delighted me.
-Because why shouldn’t you go for a nice bit of Jackson Pollock?
+I’m used to more figurative tattoos inspired by classical masterpieces.
+Have you ever thought about an abstract tattoo though?
+Here are some that surprised but also delighted me.
+Why shouldn’t you go for a nice Jackson Pollock?
 It’s original, and hopefully that’s what you’re looking for in a tattoo design.
-Here we have a take on it by Anton Senkov.
+Let’s take a look at tattoos inspired by modern art giants!

 From Pollock let’s reach to another extreme, Mark Rothko.
 Here interpreted by Jamie Luna.
 While Pollock went for aggression, movement, expressionist swirls, and splashes, Rothko favored rigor.
 But do not take that for lack of emotion.
 Rothko’s paintings are like mirrors, we see in them what we feel, our fears and hopes.
 The abstract fields of color make us free to do with it as we please, but also to succumb to it, to give in to the power of color.